Data Mart vs. Data Lake: Unveiling the Differences and Benefits

 Understanding Data Marts

-Data marts are often created using extract, transform, load (ETL) processes, where data is extracted from the source systems, transformed into the desired format, and loaded into the data mart.
+Data marts are often created using extract, transform, load (ETL) processes, where data is extracted from data stored on the source systems, transformed into the desired format, and loaded into the data mart.
 This extraction process filters and structures data, eliminating unnecessary information and optimizing performance for analytical queries.

 Benefits of Data Marts: